auriaahmad/Coursera-HTML-CSS-JavaScript/README.md

 ## HTML, CSS, and JavaScript Course for Web Developers John Hopkins University on Coursera
 ## Also a Short Course of ES6🚀
-Equipped with a solid foundation in web development basics! 🛠️

-**Key Takeaways:**
-- Mastered HTML for structuring content
-- Polished my CSS skills for creative UI design
-- Explored JavaScript for interactive web experiences

 [Verify](https://coursera.org/share/b5a6aaf509f3bd4e117990c5d0915711)